MeaneyLab/PRSoS/README.md

                         GWAS has column names.
   --sample SAMPLE_FILE
-                        Path and name of the file that contain the sample IDs.
-It is assumed that the sample IDs are already in the same order as in the genotype file.
+                        Path and name of the file that contain the sample labels.
+It is assumed that the sample labels are already in the same order as in the genotype file.
   --sample_delim "SAMPLE_DELIM"
                         Delimiter of the sample file.
 Default is comma.
 Set quotation marks around the delimiter when applied.
   --sample_id ID_COLUMN1 ID_COLUMN2 ID_COLUMN3 ...
-                        Specify which columns in the sample file are used as IDs.
+                        Specify which columns in the sample file are used as labels.
 Can use one integer to specify one column, or multiple integers to specify multiple columns, with first column being 0.
 Default is 0.
-                                Tip:
-                                    This can be used to add other variables from the sample file to the PRS output (e.g., gender or family membership) --sample_skip_header SAMPLE_HEADER_LINES
+  --sample_skip_header SAMPLE_HEADER_LINES
                         Specify how many header lines to ignore in the sample file.
-Default is 2, which assumes that the sample IDs start on the third line.
+Default is 2, which assumes that the sample labels start on the third line.
   --pheno PHENO_FILE
                         Specify the path to the data file for the phenotype.